-U. S. Coast Guard Yard, Baltimore, Maryland Draft EA - November 2022

-I reviewed the Draft EA, which is the basis to the Proponent. s for this FONSI, and subm itted my comments Chief of Environmental Compliance Level II Gregory Carpenter Environmental Reviewer & Senior Environmental Professional Title/Position NEPA Warrant Program In reaching my decision/recommendation information contained in this Draft EA/F0 to me from the Environmental Reviewer(s FONSI document, I agree that the Propose have no significant impact on the environ ONSI and considered the v s).
-Based on the information ad Action as described abo vritten comments submitted on in the Draft EA and this Facility Engineer US Coast Guard Yard CDR John M. Lisko, P.E.
+I reviewed the Final EA, which is the basis for this FONSI, and submitted my comments to the Proponent.

+Gregory O. Carpenter

+Chief of Environmental Compliance Level II

+Gregory Carpenter Environmental Reviewer & Senior Environmental Professional Title/Position

+NEPA Warrant Program

+In reaching my decision/recommendation for USCG's Proposed Action, I considered the information contained in this Final EA/FONSI and considered the written comments submitted to me from the Environmental Reviewer(s).
+Based on the information in the Final EA and this FONSI document, I agree that the Proposed Action as described above, and in the Final EA, will have no significant impact on the environment.

+LISKO.JOHN.MICH LISKO.JOHN.MICHAEL.104061219 AEL.1040612196 Date: 2023.01.25 08:29:23 -05'00'

+Facility Engineer US Coast Guard Yard

+CDR John M. Lisko, P.E.
 Proponent Title/Position

-DRAFT
+FINAL